WORKING IN CANADA ON AN INTERNSHIP

 • Hold comprehensive health-care insurance for the duration of your stay which includes medical expenses and repatriation for the duration of your visa.
 You will have to present evidence of this insurance when you arrive.

-• Be legally admissible to Canada
+• Be legally admissible to Canada – Criminal records including Drink Driving will most likely make you inadmissible

 • Pay a participation fee (approx CAD$250)

-Applying for an IEC WORKING HOLIDAY VISA
+Applying for an IEC working holiday visa

 STEP 1